Get,

 • Essential Oil: 0.08-0.2%

-Properties of Betel Leaves:
+Properties of Betel Leaves

 Betel Leaves may possess the following properties:

-• It may protect against cancer
+• It may protect against cancer3

-• It may be an antioxidant
+• It may be an antioxidant4

 • It may protect against allergic reactions